joesb/helios360/content/handbook/what/cdo-role.md

 What this means in practice is your task.

-- You define the delivery processes, from beginning to middle to end.
+- You define the delivery processes, from beginning to middle to end
 - You set out the elements of the lifecycle (again, more on those elsewhere)
 - You choose what happens when at all the steps along the way, and even what names are used for those steps
 - You create the tools and toolkits that make it happen